-Strategy is a behavioral design pattern that let you define a family of algorithms, encapsulate each one, and make them interchangeable.
+Strategy is a behavioral design pattern that lets you define a family of algorithms, encapsulate each one, and make them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it.

 One day you decided to create a navigation app for travelers.
-The app is centered around the beautiful-looking map, allowing users to orient quickly in any city.
-One of the most requested features of the app was automatic route planner, so you had planned to devote special attention to it.
-Users would enter the desired destination and the app would show the fastest route.
+The app was centered around the beautiful-looking map, allowing users to orient quickly in any city.
+One of the most requested features of the app was automatic route planner, so you decided to devote it a special attention.
+Users would be able to enter a desired destination, tracking the fastest route on the screen.

-While the first version of the app was only able to build routes over roads, it suited the car travelers perfectly.
+While the first version of the app could only build routes over roads, it suited car travelers perfectly.
 But apparently, not everybody likes to drive on their vacation.
-So with the next update, you added an option to plan the walking routes.
-But after a little while, you had added one more option, which allowed users to build routes relying on public transportation.
+So with the next update, you added an option to plan walking routes.
+Right after that, you added one more option, which allowed users to build routes relying on public transportation.

 While from the business perspective the app was a success, the technical part caused you a lot of headaches.

 Each time you added a new routing algorithm, the main

 Map class had grown twice its size.
 At some point, the beast became too hard to maintain.

 Any change to search algorithms, such as fixing a bug or slightly tuning the algorithm's behavior, affected the whole class, increasing the chance of making an error in already working code.

 Finally, the teamwork became inefficient.
 Your team mates, which you hired right after the successful release, complain that they spend too much time resolving merge conflicts in the code of new features since they all related to just one large class.

 The Strategy pattern suggests to take a class that does something important in a lot of different ways and extract all these algorithms into separate classes called strategies.